Skip to content

 Control Points

-Anatomical locations that can be manipulated to control balance and structure with minimal effort.
+Anatomical locations manipulated to control balance with minimal effort.

 (Definition Only)